chmduquesne/gpg-workflow/README.md

 gpg game and use a smartcard in my everyday life.

 If you have any experience with gpg, you know that correctly managing a keypair is challenging.
-There are numerous guides on the web about how to create the perfect keypair, none of which I found to be practically usable.
+There are numerous guides about how to create the perfect keypair, none of which I found to be practically usable in a situation of emergency when some subkey is about to expire.
 Dealing with expired subkeys is incredibly painful, and it is certainly not something you want to do in a rush.

 I started this project because I wanted to simplify my workflow.
-I wanted to be able to create, version, renew subkeys, transfer them to my smartcard with simple commands and sane defaults.
+I wanted to be able to create, version, renew subkeys, transfer them to my smartcard with simple commands and sane defaults, and I thought a Makefile would be adapted for this.

 ## Security tradeoffs

-In this workflow, I make a few security tradeoffs that it is worth
+In this workflow, I make a few security tradeoffs that are worth mentioning.
-mentioning:

 1. No paper export, because I do not have safe access to a printer
-2. No air gapped computer, because I don't have one
+2. No air gapped computer, because it adds too many moving parts

-What I garantee:
+What I wanted to achieve:

-1. The master private key is kept off any running laptop (outside key updates)
+1. The private master key is kept off my devices
 2. The subkeys can be renewed frequently
 3. No interactive choices

 ## Workflow

-TODO
+### Initializing the key

+    cp config.mk.example config.mk

+Edit config.mk to suit your needs.

+* `UID` should match your primary email and name
+* `BACKUPDIR` is the location where your secrets are going to be saved.
+  I use a removable usb stick.
+* `EXPIRE` is how long you want the subkeys to be valid.

+Once you are done, you can go ahead and type

+    make new

+TODO: give info about what this does